jupyter-book/jupyter-book/docs/customize/advanced.md

 # Text to look for in adding tags
 text_search_dict = {
-    "# HIDDEN": "remove_cell",  # Remove the whole cell
-    "# NO CODE": "remove_input",  # Remove only the input
-    "# HIDE CODE": "hide_input"  # Hide the input w/ a button to show }
+    "# HIDDEN": "remove-cell",  # Remove the whole cell "# NO CODE": "remove-input",  # Remove only the input "# HIDE CODE": "hide-input"  # Hide the input w/ a button to show }

 # Search through each notebook and look for th text, add a tag if necessary